 The piston rod is connector between the hydraulic actuator parts and the machine component doing the work through a machine thread or mounting attachment.
 It is basically a hard chrome-plated piece of cold-rolled steel which is attached to the piston, extending from the cylinder to the rod-end head.
 The actuator of a double rod end cylinder has a rod extending from both sides of the piston and out both ends of the barrel.

 The seal gland is made up of a primary seal, a secondary seal, bearing elements, wiper and static seals.
 In the area of the seal gland, seals are placed in the cylinder head to prevent oil under pressure from leaking past the interface between rod and the head.Sometimes, especially in small hydraulic cylinders, the rod gland and the bearing elements are made from a single integral machined part.

 There are various conditions which determine the kind of seal to be used.
-They include cylinder speed, operating temperature, working medium, application and cylindrical working pressure.
+This hydraulic cylinder seals include speed, operating temperature, working medium, application and cylindrical working pressure.
 Piston seals can be single acting or double acting and they are dynamic.
 They are elastomeric in composition and made from nitrile rubber, polyurethane or other materials.
 Seals made of these materials work better in lower temperature environments while seals made from fluorocarbon viton are fit for higher temperatures.
 Metallic seals are made up of cast iron and are readily available.
 Rod seals are single acting and made up of nitrile rubber polyurethane or fluorocarbon Viton.
 Wipers remove contaminants like moisture, dirt and dust which can cause damages to cylinder walls rods, seals and other components.
 The common compound for wipers is polyurethane.
 Sub zero applications and applications where foreign materials can be deposited require metallic scrapers. .
 Wear bands -made of filled PTFE and woven fabric reinforced polyester resin and bronze- are designed based on load requirements.

 Other parts of hydraulic cylinder